eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 State Alarm
 ~~~~~~~~~~~
-State Alarms are defined in the state configuration for Parameter Nodes (Alarm checkbox per state).
+State Alarms are defined in the state configuration for Parameter Nodes.
-Each defined State can have Alarms and Notifications configured independently.
+Each State can have individual alarm and notification criteria.

 .. raw:: latex